yashwandhare/Spider/README.md

 ## How to contribute

-If you have suggestions for new recipes or improvements, feel free to fork the repository and submit a pull request.
+If you have suggestions for improvements, feel free to fork the repository and submit a pull request.
 Contributions are welcome!

 ## License